Peach2Peach/groupHug/README.md

 1. Get and install latest bitcoin core release from https://bitcoincore.org/en/download/

-⚠️ Verify bitcoin core befre installation, follow the verification guide on the download page.
+⚠️ Verify bitcoin core before installation, follow the verification guide on the download page.

 2. configure bitcoin.conf to reflect your environment You can find an [example file for regtest here](prefs/bitcoin/regtest/bitcoin.conf).